MysteriousMilk/NS2_CombatPlusPlus/README.md

 Check out the issues backlog.
 If something is marked **Help Wanted**, then feel free to implement it and send me a pull request.

 ## Change Log
+**6/8/2018** - Added rejoin penalty and free spawn time at beginning of match.

 **6/1/2018** - Refactored code to use Ghoul's folder hooks method.
 Added round time (with overtime), team rebalance xp, and late join xp.

 **5/27/2018** - Respawn Improvements